 Asylum seeker tried to return to prison ‘several times’ after release in error

-Police said Ethiopian national Hadush Gerberslasie Kebatu has made a number of trips in London and has access to funds.
+Police said Ethiopian national Hadush Kebatu is carrying a ‘distinctive white bag with pictures of avocados on it’.

-An asylum seeker who was mistakenly released from prison returned in a “very confused state” several times in a 90-minute period before staff sent him away to the railway station, a witness has said.
+An asylum seeker who was mistakenly released from prison returned in a “very confused state” several times in a 90-minute period before staff sent him away to a railway station.

-Ethiopian national Hadush Gerberslasie Kebatu was jailed for 12 months in September for the sexual assault of a 14-year-old girl and was freed from HMP Chelmsford instead of being sent to an immigration detention centre.
+Ethiopian national Hadush Kebatu was jailed for 12 months in September for the sexual assault of a 14-year-old girl in Epping and was freed from HMP Chelmsford instead of being sent to an immigration detention centre.

+The manhunt for him is now centred on London where the last confirmed sighting of him was in Dalston, east London, on Friday evening, the Metropolitan Police said.

-The Metropolitan Police, which is leading the manhunt for the migrant who had been living at the Bell Hotel in Epping, Essex, made a direct appeal Kebatu to hand himself in.
+The force, which is leading the search for the migrant who had been living at the Bell Hotel in the Essex town, issued CCTV images of him carrying his belongings in a “distinctive white bag with pictures of avocados on it” and still wearing his prison-issue grey tracksuit top and bottoms.

 A delivery driver described seeing Kebatu return to HMP Chelmsford in a “very confused” state “four or five times”, only to be turned away by prison staff and directed to the railway station.